-In preparing these consolidated financial statements, the Company evaluated events and transactions for potential recognition or disclosure through the date these consolidated financial statements were issued.
-Refer to Note 6, Borrowings for disclosures on changes to the Company's debt agreements subsequent to December 31, 2023.
+In preparing these consolidated financial statements, the Company evaluated events and transactions for potential recognition or disclosure through the date the accompanying consolidated financial statements were issued.
+Refer to Note 6, Borrowings and Note 7, Transactions with Related Parties for disclosure of changes to the Company's debt agreements and Note 14, Commitments, Contingencies and Guarantees for disclosure of legal updates that occurred subsequent to December 31, 2024.